 After the retirement of Rice, Robinson assumed the leadership mantle, retiring from that post in 1995, but continuing as a foot soldier until 1999.
 It should be added that Robinson batted as successfully in one-day cricket as he did in the Championship.
 Under his captaincy Notts won the Benson & Hedges Cup in 1989 and the Sunday League in 1991.

 Robert Timothy Robinson was born in Skegby on 21 November 1958.
 Due to his father’s occupation, the family moved to Bedfordshire; Robinson was educated at Dunstable Grammar School.
 He was approached to play for Northants, but preferred to favour the County of his birth.
-He is currently serving on the first-class umpires’ list.
+He is currently serving on the First-Class umpires’ list and officiated at the Vitality Blast Finals Day in 2020, won by the Notts Outlaws.